apache/james-project/src/homepage/_posts/2021-09-21-james-joinsapachecon.markdown

 categories: james update
 ---

-The Apache James team is proud that one of our committers, Juhan Aasaru, presents a James talk at [ApacheCON @home 2021][apacheCON]
+The Apache James team is proud to announce that one of our committers, Juhan Aasaru, presents a James talk at [ApacheCON @home 2021][apacheCON]

 Here is the [talk description][desc]: